kimci86/bkcrack/example/tutorial.md

 Once we have the keys, we can recover the original files.

+## Remove the password

+We assume that the same keys were used for all the files in the zip file.
+We can create a new archive based on `secrets.zip`, but without password protection.

+    $ ../bkcrack -C secrets.zip -k c4490e28 b414a23d 91404b31 -D secrets_without_password.zip

+Then, any zip file utility can extract the created archive.

 ## Choose a new password

-We assume that the same keys were used for all the files in the zip file.
-We can create a new encrypted archive based on `secret.zip`, but with a new password, `easy` in this example.
+We can also create a new encrypted archive, but with a new password, `easy` in this example.

     $ ../bkcrack -C secrets.zip -k c4490e28 b414a23d 91404b31 -U secrets_with_new_password.zip easy

-Then, any zip file utility can extract the created archive.
-You will just have to type the chosen password when prompted.
+Then, you will just have to type the chosen password when prompted to extract the created archive.

 ## Or decipher files